Independent Policy Research · April 2026

 Many veterinarians implement this mandate from genuine clinical concern — early detection, resistance mitigation, or liability pressure imposed by corporate ownership changes.
 This site does not question that motivation.
 It questions whether the evidence supports this mechanism, and whether the harm the mandate creates has ever been weighed against the benefits it claims.

 The American Heartworm Society, the primary source of this standard, lists among its sponsors the manufacturers of both the ML preventive drugs the guidelines govern and IDEXX Laboratories, the manufacturer of the diagnostic test the guidelines recommend annually.
+The owners most likely to face the annual gatekeeping cost as a genuine barrier are concentrated in the region with the highest heartworm prevalence — the lower Mississippi River Valley, where infection rates are highest and household incomes are lowest.
+A mandate designed to catch heartworm infections may be generating more undetected infections than it finds.
 Questions about guideline development transparency and the disclosure of sponsor relationships are examined in the full white paper.

 FDA Label Review